(This post was last published on November 28th, 2017. We’ve updated it for accuracy and completeness.)

-Any business intelligence platform should give you the ability to do time-based analysis, but evaluate which ones allow you to do it the easiest.
+Any business analytics platform should give you the ability to do time-based analysis, but evaluate which ones allow you to do it the easiest.
 Also, consider functions like month over month and year over year analysis, so you can compare performance with past time periods.

 Your ability to do time-based analysis in Excel depends on how you have your data structured.
 But, you can unlock a lot of interesting trends by using pivot tables and filters to realign different data sets.

 Choosing the Right Systems and Integrating Them

 Keep in mind that many of these capabilities rely on what endpoints you use and how they are integrated.
 Many legacy systems can’t keep up with the processes you need to perform to meet today’s customer expectations.

 On top of that, without integration, these legacy systems can’t talk to rest of the systems you use to run your business, which results in manually moving data between systems and spreadsheets.
 This can lead to sales information that is rarely timely, accurate, or actionable for store associates and management teams.
 You won’t know when to mark down products or how to market in one region versus another.

 To gain better control of your sales data, you might first want to consider upgrading your technology stack.
 Legacy or on-premise eCommerce, ERP, or POS software could be holding you back from managing your purchasing, inventory, sales, marketing, and finance functions.
 You need user-friendly interfaces that integrate well with your other systems.
 If you’re not sure what the top platforms are, check out our buyer’s guide that compares different eCommerce, ERP, and POS software so you make the best decision.